tecracer-theinen/chef-web-docs/_vendor/github.com/ianmadd/inspec-azure/docs-chef-io/content/inspec/resources/azure_graph_generic_resource.md

   its('property') { should eq 'value' }
 end
 ```

-where
+where:

 - Resource parameters are used to query Azure Graph API endpoint for the resource to be tested.
 - `property` - This generic resource dynamically creates the properties on the fly based on the property names provided with the `select` parameter.
 - `value` is the expected output from the chosen property.

 ## Parameters